 351. The Commission is revising Proposed LGIA Article 5.1 to distinguish the various options more clearly.
 NOPR Option A is now renamed Standard Option.
-Under the Standard Option, the Transmission Provider shall construct the Transmission Provider's Interconnection Facilities and Network Upgrades using Reasonable Efforts to complete the construction by the dates designated by the Interconnection Customer, but shall not be responsible for any liquidated damages if it fails to complete the construction by the dates.
-The Standard Option also serves as the default in the event the Parties are unable to reach an agreement under the Negotiated Option
+Under the Standard Option, the Transmission Provider shall construct the Transmission Provider's Interconnection Facilities and Network Upgrades using Reasonable Efforts to complete the construction by the dates designated by the Interconnection Customer, but shall not be responsible for any liquidated damages if it fails to complete the construction by the are unable to reach an agreement under the Negotiated Option